tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ﻿# Clean Architecture Solution Program Generators
 ---
 ##### Installation Procedure
-Create a ClassLibrary or a Console Project and then install Nuget Package
+Create a ClassLibrary or a Console Project, make sure the project name is different from the solution name or uncheck "Place solution and project in the same diectory"

+Install Nuget Package
 ##### Clean_Architecture_Program_Generator_for_CSharp_and_NET6_Solution

 Once you install the Nuget package you will see three files added to your project